PointSource/angularjs-styleguide-public/README.md

 - **Route Resolve Promises**: When a controller depends on a promise to be resolved, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
 If you need to conditionally cancel a route before the controller is activated, use a route resolver.

 *Why?*: A controller may require data before it loads.
-That data may come from a promise via a custom factory or [$http](https://docs.angularjs.org/api/ng/service/$http).
+That data may come from a promise via a custom service or [$http](https://docs.angularjs.org/api/ng/service/$http).
 Using a [route resolve](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) allows the promise to resolve before the controller logic executes, so it might take action based on that data from the promise.

 ```javascript
 /* avoid */